DataMa-Solutions/docs/core_app/prep/sidebar/actions/Append.md

 ![Append ui](images/Appendstep1.png)

 Congrats!
-Your dataset is ready to be uploaded in DataMa's solution!
+Your dataset is ready to be uploaded in Datama's solution!

 To see how to save and share your dataflow, click [here]({{site.url}}/{{site.baseurl}}/core_app/prep/header/save.html)